 How Citi Stacks Up Against Peers

-Citigroup’s results landed during the same April 2026 earnings window that brought reports from JPMorgan Chase, Bank of America, Wells Fargo, and Goldman Sachs.
+Citigroup’s results landed during the same earnings window that brought reports from industry peers JPMorgan Chase, Bank of America, Wells Fargo, and Goldman Sachs.
 JPMorgan, the largest U.S. bank by assets, has consistently set the pace for the group on metrics like return on tangible common equity, and Citi has historically trailed.
 Any quarter where Citigroup narrows that gap draws attention from investors who have long viewed the stock as a turnaround play trading at a discount to peers.
 Detailed peer comparisons will become possible once all four rivals publish their own first-quarter 8-K filings and financial supplements; investors can track those disclosures on SEC EDGAR.

 Market Reaction and Analyst Sentiment